 Atal the label

 RMIT fashion design student Sanjana Atal has pivoted to producing masks as part of her made-to-order range.
 The masks are triple layered and customized to your choice of fabric.
-Free shipping if you buy five or more – order via direct message on Instagram (@atal.thelabel).
+Order via direct message on Instagram (@atal.thelabel).

 Made to order from Carlton, Modern Creatures has an awesome range of reusable 100% cotton face masks available on Etsy.
 Cute fabrics include Dachshund, doughnut and leopard print styles.
-Plus, delivery is free!
+Prices range from $20 to $26 per mask and delivery is free!

 Design A Space

 Local designers regularly bare their wares at Design a Space in Manchester Lane.
 And a heap of them are now regularly dropping off handmade reusable face masks for sale.
-Head in store to peruse the selection, or send them a DM on Instagram to explore the styles and have the mask delivered.
+Head in store to peruse the selection, or send them a DM on Instagram to explore the styles, check prices and have the mask delivered.